mciantyre/teensy4-rs/README.md

 The best way to test our setup is to use the `hardware-test.sh` script to compile one of the example binaries.
 With a Teensy 4 connected to our system, build and load an example:

 ```
-./hardware-test.sh systick
+./hardware-test.sh led
 ```

-If all goes well, the `systick` example should begin blinking our Teensy 4's LED at ~1Hz.
+If all goes well, the `led` example should turn on the Teensy 4's LED.

 To build new applications with these crates, include the `teensy4-bsp` crate.
 The BSP crate exposes the runtime, HAL, and the peripheral access crates: